Minimizing the time to a decision: Introduction

 \subsection{Overview of paper}

 The rest of the paper is laid out as follows.
 Section \ref{s:probstatement} contains a precise statement of the problem and our assumptions and a clarification of Theorem \ref{t:stochminimality}.
-The proof of this theorem begins in Section 2, where we show that the Laplace transform of the distribution of the decision time $\tauopt$ solves certain differential equations.
-This fact is then used in Section 3 to show that the tail of $\tau^{\straTopt}$ solves, in a certain sense, the appropriate Hamilton-Jacobi-Bellman PDE.
+The proof of this theorem begins in Section~\ref{sec2}, where we show that the Laplace transform of the distribution of the decision time $\tauopt$ solves certain differential equations.
+This fact is then used in Section~\ref{sec3} to show that the tail of $\tau^{\straTopt}$ solves, in a certain sense, the appropriate Hamilton--Jacobi--Bellman equation.
 From here, martingale optimality arguments complete the proof.
-Section 4 shows the existence and uniqueness of the strategy $\straTopt$ and in Section 5 we explain the connection between the controlled process and doubly perturbed diffusions.
-In the final section, we make a conjecture about an extension to the model and then, to close, we ask a few questions relating to the discrete recursive majority of three problem that motivated us originally.
+Section~\ref{sec4} shows the existence and uniqueness of the strategy $\straTopt$ and in Section~\ref{sec5} we explain the connection between the controlled process and doubly perturbed diffusions.
+In the final section, we make a conjecture about an extension to the model.